-The weather is warmer, the days are longer and at this time of year many of us are participating in additional exercise.
+As the weather improves and the days get longer, many of us are participating in additional exercise.

 Maybe you are a runner or triathlete or perhaps you like bike riding.
 You could be training for an event or simply working on improving your times.
 Perhaps you enjoy a hit of tennis or golf or you play football or cricket.
 You may be exercising for fun or you might have a specific goal in mind.
 Regardless, you probably want to do your best, right?
 And you probably want to minimise your risk of injury and illness.

 I’m guessing you have spent quite a bit of your hard earned money on all the right equipment and gear to optimise your performance.
-But what about you?
+But what about your most important piece of equipment?
+I’m talking about your body.
 Do you take care of yourself in order to deliver your best?

 It takes more than natural talent to be a champion.
 If you are spending a lot of money on the best equipment and trainers, don’t overlook your nutrition.